finagle/featherbed/doc/02-content-types-and-encoders.md

 powerful thing, but it can also bite you if you're unaware.

 For more information about lazy tasks, take a look at scalaz's `Task` or cats's `Eval`.
-Again, this is important to note, and is different than what people are used to with `Future` (which is not lazy).
+Again, this is important to note, and is different than what people are used to with Finagle's `Future` (which is not lazy).

 ### A Note About Types